-

 What burden of proof will have to be satisfied for the victim of the damage to obtain compensation?

-Under current laws, there is no specific provision for AI, so general rules will apply.
+Under current laws, there is no specific provisions regarding the burden of proof in cases involving AI-related damages, so general rules will apply.
 According to Article 67 of the Civil Procedure Law, parties are responsible for providing evidence to support their claims, and therefore the party seeking compensation bears the burden of proof.
 However, it is worth noting that there are instances of burdenshift.
 For example, under Article 69 of the PIPL, if processing personal information infringes on personal information rights and causes damage, and the personal information handler cannot prove they are not at fault, they shall bear liability for damages and other tort liabilities.
 In such cases, if the personal information handler cannot demonstrate that it was not at fault for the damage, it is presumed that the defendant was at fault in causing the damage, and it should bear the corresponding liability for compensation.

 Furthermore, there are ongoing debates within the academic and practical communities regarding the liability for defective AI systems.
 Some argue that product liability under the Product Quality Law should apply, indicating that AI product developers should be held liable for damages caused by defects in their products, regardless of fault, unless they can demonstrate a legal exemption such as the defect being undetectable with current scientific and technical knowledge10.
 Others believe that the aforementioned approach may lead to an unlimited expansion of liability, potentially hindering technological innovation.
 As an alternative, they propose adopting a fault-based liability principle, holding AI system developers accountable for tort damages to others’ civil rights only within the scope of their fault, with fault-presumption or strict liability applied only in exceptional circumstances as specified by law.